AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/overview.md

   * Are [created using Tools](/help/sites-cloud/administering/content-fragments/content-fragment-models.md).
   * Required to [create a fragment](/help/sites-cloud/administering/content-fragments/managing.md#creating-content-fragments).
   * Defines the structure of a fragment (title, content elements, tag definitions).
-  * Content model definitions require a title and one data element; everything else is optional.
+  * Content Fragment Model definitions require a title and one data element; everything else is optional.
   * The model can define default content - if applicable.
-  * Authors cannot change the defined structure when authoring fragment content.
+  * Authors cannot change the defined structure when authoring fragment content; though they can open the model editor from the fragment editor.
   * Changes made to a model after dependent Content Fragments have been created, can impact those Content Fragments.

 To use your Content Fragments for headless content delivery you also need: